 Gwen’s Caucus Day Take: 5 Things to Watch for in Iowa

-We love it when voters take over the narrative, and that’s what will happen in Iowa tonight as voters meet to caucus and choose a possible Presidential nominee.
+We love it when voters take over the narrative, and that’s what will happen in Iowa Tuesday night as voters meet to caucus and choose a possible presidential nominee.
 Here’s what we’re watching:

 How will social conservatives split?